Chart Color Schemes

 An assessment of population growth drivers in Beenleigh reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Beenleigh's population is estimated at around 8,958 as of Feb 2026, reflecting an increase of 533 people since the 2021 Census which reported a population of 8,425.
-This change is inferred from AreaSearch's estimation of the resident population at 8,938 following examination of ABS ERP data release in June 2024 and validation of additional 48 new addresses since the Census date.
-The population density ratio is approximately 1,163 persons per square kilometer, relatively in line with averages seen across locations assessed by AreaSearch.
-Overseas migration contributed approximately 57.99999999999999% of overall population gains during recent periods for the suburb of Beenleigh.
-Population projections are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022, and Queensland State Government's SA2 area projections released in 2023 using 2021 data for areas not covered or years post-2032.
+Based on analysis of ABS population updates for the broader area around Beenleigh, and new addresses validated by AreaSearch since the Census, the suburb's population is estimated at around 8,958 as of Feb 2026.
+This reflects an increase of 533 people (6.3%) since the 2021 Census, which reported a population of 8,425 people.
+The change is inferred from the resident population of 8,938, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 48 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,163 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 57.99999999999999% of overall population gains during recent periods.

 Frequently Asked Questions - Population